Mounusha25/CEE501_Final_project/DEMO_SCRIPT.md

 **Navigate to first tab, point to metrics at top:**

-*"Our analysis compared 7 different machine learning models.
+*"Our analysis compared 7 different machine learning models, including both default and optimized versions.
 The best performer is our Stacking Ensemble with an R-squared of 0.89, meaning it explains 89% of the variance in building energy use."*

 **Scroll to bar chart:**

 *"You can see here how each model performs.
-The stacking approach - shown in red - combines Random Forest, Gradient Boosting, and Linear Regression to achieve the best results."*
+The stacking approach - shown in red - combines Random Forest, Gradient Boosting, and Linear Regression to achieve the best results.
+We also performed hyperparameter optimization on key models, improving Random Forest by 1.2% and Gradient Boosting by 1.1%."*

 **Point to metrics table:**